-Here’s a quick guide to help you decide how high your new shed needs to be – and remember our building consultants are more than happy to visit site to make sure every detail is considered.
+Here is a quick guide to help you decide how high your new shed needs to be.
+This article discusses best practice height options for hay sheds, machinery sheds, shearing sheds, sheep yard covers and cattle yard covers.
+We hope this article helps, and remember our building consultants are more than happy to visit site to make sure every detail is considered.

 The height of a hay shed is mainly governed by the capacity of the equipment that the farmer uses to load/unload their shed:

-- Those that load their shed with a front-end loader, are generally limited to stacking the big square bales up to six in height (or four round bales) – to accommodate this, a shed height of 6m would be required (or 5.25m for round bales).
+Those that load their shed with a front-end loader, are generally limited to stacking the big square bales up to six in height (or four round bales) – to accommodate this, a shed height of six metres would be required (or 5.25 metres for round bales).

-- Other common eave heights when storing big square bales, are 6.75m (seven bales high) and 7.5m (eight bales high).
+Other common eave heights when storing big square bales, are 6.75 metres (seven bales high) and 7.5 metres (eight bales high).

-- For most cropping operations a minimum of 6 metres is required so that there is enough clearance for machinery such as air seeders.
+For most cropping operations a minimum of six metres is required so that there is enough clearance for machinery such as air seeders.

-- The most common height for shearing sheds is 4.2m.
+The most common height for shearing sheds is 4.2 metres.

-The reason for this is that most raised board sit 1.2m above the concrete wool room floor, so 4.2m allows for a minimum clearance height of 3m from the top of the shearing board, to the underside of the roof.
+The reason for this is that most raised boards sit at 1.2 metres above the concrete wool room floor, so a height of 4.2 metres allows for a minimum clearance height of 3 metres from the top of the shearing board, to the underside of the roof.
 This makes for comfortable shearing conditions for shearers and ensures sufficient sliding door clearance heights on to the board.

-- The eave height of most sheep yard covers tend to be within the 3m – 3.5m range.
+The eave height of most sheep yard covers tend to be within the 3 metre to 3.5 metre range.

 It is important to allow sufficient height for a tractor to clean out the yards, but at the same time not allow too much weather to come into the yards.
 Please keep in mind that the depth of the trusses will impact on the clearance height throughout the cover though.